Liver Qi Stagnation

 Eyes and Liver Imbalances

 In Chinese medicine the Liver governs over the eyes.
 Liver imbalances are almost always associated as a “root cause” of all eye diseases including glaucoma, vision problems, and dry eye syndrome.
 Even the emotional inability to envision a future so to plan for it is attributed the Wood Element.
-Look to our Free and Easy Wanderer formula and Yin Valley formula used together.

 Arthritis, Joint Pain and Liver Imbalances